Physicians’ Vascular Interpretation (PVI) Examination

 - Review the PVI Content Outline

-- Take the PVI Practice Examination
+- Take the Online PVI Practice Examination

 How the RPVI and RVT Credentials Differ:

+The two vascular exams are both offered by ARDMS but vary according to requirements and purpose.
 The RPVI credential, offered exclusively to physicians, validates the clinical expertise fundamental to vascular sonography interpretation, and recognizes the skills and knowledge required for making consistent and reliable diagnoses in vascular disease.
 The RPVI credential meets the physician training and experience criteria for the IAC/ ICAVL accreditation process.
 The Registered Vascular Technologist (RVT) credential assesses the competency needed to perform a vascular sonography scan.